Kokomo City-Line Trolley: Buses

 Both bus types are in two different forms of a trolley.
 The original two buses are wooden decked out on the inside, and has wooden benches all facing classroom style.
 The newer buses have some seats up against the wall, new standing places along the seats, and an easier cord to pull to tell the driver when to stop.
 Both buses have bike racks, and wheelchair ramps equipped on them.
 The newer buses are said to be in San Francisco trolley style.

+Downtown Transit Center

+The downtown transit center, located at 219 East Sycamore Street, was opened on December 3, 2018.
+Previously, the transfer center was located at 209 South Union Street.

+Fixed route ridership

+The ridership statistics shown here are of fixed route services only and do not include demand response services.